 The Sylvester Date palm looks much like its close relative, the Canary Island Date palm.
 The major differences between it and the CIDP are these:

-This row of Silver Date palms is growing by a lake in Internet City, Dubai.
+This trio of flowering Silver Date palms is growing in St. Pete, FL.

 It will thrive in inland as well as coastal plantings as long as it gets plenty of sun and the soil it is planted on drains quickly.